 M2M technologies are key to real-time monitoring and alerts that help control consumption and report issues.
 However smart these meters might be, they all require two things: connectivity to and support from a communications network, and a new approach to service enablement, billing and management of these micro-transactions.
 What was once a very manual process for utilities—sending a meter reader to check actual usage or guessing on estimated usage—is now simplified through real-time monitoring and reporting.

-However, although M2M may have simplified a process and reduced labor costs, the process of handling all of these little pieces of data is far from straightforward.
-Utilities have two choices: invest in new billing and business process management (BPM) systems themselves, or partner with a third party, such as a competitive service provider (CSP) who already has a strong relationship with the customer.
+Utilities are faced with the choice of either upgrading their billing and business process management systems or partnering with competitive service providers (CSPs) who possess established customer relationships.
 CSPs already have a quadruple play of services—telephone, broadband, video and mobile—that they bundle to the end user.
 Can they successfully add utility billing into this mix?

 In theory, it would seem to make sense for CSPs to enter this market.